Don Gilbert

-Don Gilbert (born October 6, 1943) was a Canadian football player and coach.
-He played four seasons in the Canadian Football League for the Ottawa Rough Riders and Winnipeg Blue Bombers.
+Don Gilbert (born October 6, 1943) was an American professional football player and coach.
+He played four seasons in the Canadian Football League (CFL) for the Ottawa Rough Riders and Winnipeg Blue Bombers.
 He then went on to coach four seasons for the Ottawa Gee-Gees, winning the Vanier Cup in 1975.
 He played college football for the Buffalo Bulls.

 He played high school football while attending Bennett High School in Buffalo, New York.